spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 2. The **Backup Locations** page will display a list of all backup locations configured for the current project.

 3. Search for the newly added backup location in the list.
-If you find the backup location, it will validate that you have successfully added the backup location.
+The presence of the backup location validates that you have successfully added a new backup location.